marco671/freecodecampguam.github.io/FCCG Brief.md

 #### Links/Resources:

-We have a ton of projects / events in planned.
+We have a ton of projects and events planned.
 Here is an incomplete list: [Tentitive Events/Projects list](https://drive.google.com/open?id=1StzKbmley0WBTotUPBJ3tG8FBOS_bKnuO2Zo0eIAOWI)

 We have a [(Work In Progess) website](https://freecodecampguam.github.io/) that we'll need to complete in order to: